deohs/r_onramp/r_data_types_language_basics.md

 * What is unusual about R
 * The overall structure of the R language
 * The basic "higher order" data structures in R
-* How to create categorical variables in R
-* How to convert a data object from one structure to another

 ## Data Objects